SaiskiFunctions/GraphWFC.rs/README.md

 ### Initialization
 This the pseudocode for initialization of the algorithm.
 The main function of this code is to initialise the `Heap` of `Observe` actions and the initial entropy of the Graph's vertices as well as allow for partially collapsed Graphs as input.

+[MD NOTES: love the pseudocode, but I think it is actaully too technical still, we should try to use basic english as far as possible, except for the control flow statements (like ELSE, etc...).
+So that means we should not use "vertex.connections" for example since the '.' is not pseudocode, it's actually code!]

 ```
 FOR EACH vertex IN output_graph:
     IF vertex.labels EQUAL TO PROPER SUBSET OF all_labels: